GroggyAlgorithm/AvrPreemptiveTaskScheduler/README.md

 <br>

-### Prioritizing Tasks
+### Prioritizing Tasks, Round Robin, Shortest Remaining Time First, etc...
 <br>
-The big part, I need to add task priority levels for additional task ordering.
-Shouldn't be too hard, I just have to add a struct bit field variable and reorder the tasks upon each full iteration of the task collection...right?
+The big part, I need to add task priority levels for additional task ordering, remaining times, or something addition.
+Shouldn't be too hard, I just have to add a struct variable and reorder the tasks upon each full iteration of the task collection or add to a waiting collection...right?

+The trick is reducing used resources.
+I want to limit some counts and timing for fastest compatability with 8 bit devices.
+I would like to have an enum set up for management styles.
+Round Robin, SRTF, Priorities, and all that.
+I want to allow for modularity but I don't want an excessive amount of processes executing with other tasks.
 <br>